You are here

 - Salaries/wages and related benefits of support personnel, clerical staff and administrators

 - General office supplies: pencils, pens, paper clips, etc.

 - Photo duplication for general departmental files

 - Network charges for e-mail and other general purpose software

 - Repairs and maintenance of general purpose equipment

 Sponsored Project Telephones and Office Equipment Unallowable as Direct Cost except with prior, written approval

-The funding and responsibility for the provision of telephones and office equipment required by sponsored projects has been delegated to the Schools and Colleges and other Responsibility Centers consistent with the University's overall management incentives program.
+The funding and responsibility for the provision of telephones and office equipment required by sponsored projects has been delegated to our schools, colleges, units, departments, institutes and centers, consistent with the University's overall management incentives program.
 Project Directors should contact their dean, director, or department administrator for information concerning procedures established for the handling of requests for such equipment.